-14 The Section D, Procedures of work, structure and organization, item 7 was modified (highlighted in Bold Italic) as proposed and adopted at the seventeenth meeting of the Providers' Forum held in conjunction with the eleventh meeting of the ICG
+&lt;sup>14 The Section B, Objectives, item 3 (a), the Section C, Membership, items 5, 5(b) and 6, the Section D, Procedures of work, structure and organization, item 7 were modified (highlighted in Bold Italic) as proposed and adopted at the twenty-third meeting of the Providers' Forum held in conjunction with the fourteenth meeting of the ICG.

-- 5. The Providers' Forum will be open to States Members of the United Nations that are or will be global navigation satellite systems (GNSS) providers.
-Current members and their respective systems are as follows: - a) China: Compass/BeiDou Navigation Satellite System (CNSS); - b) India: Global Positioning System and Geostationary (GEO) Augmented Navigation System (GAGAN) and Indian Regional Navigation Satellite System (IRNSS); - c) Japan: Quasi-Zenith Satellite System (QZSS) and Multi-functional Transport Satellite (MTSAT) Satellite-based Augmentation System (MSAS); - d) Russian Federation: Global Navigation Satellite System (GLONASS) and Wide-area System of Differential Corrections and Monitoring (SDCM); - e) United States: Global Positioning System (GPS) and Wide-area Augmentation System (WAAS); - f) European Union: European Satellite Navigation System (Galileo) and European Geostationary Navigation Overlay Service (EGNOS). - 6.
-Additional Member States who become GNSS service providers will be invited to join the Providers' Forum upon consensus of the current members. - D. Procedures of work, structure and organization - 7.
+- 5. The Providers' Forum will be open to States Members of the United Nations that are or will be global or regional navigation satellite systems (GNSS) providers.
+Current members and their respective systems are as follows: - a) China: Compass/BeiDou Navigation Satellite System (CNSS); - b) India: Navigation with Indian Constellation (NavIC) or Global Positioning System and Geostationary (GEO) Augmented Navigation System (GAGAN) and Indian Regional Navigation Satellite System (IRNSS); - c) Japan: Quasi-Zenith Satellite System (QZSS) and Multi-functional Transport Satellite (MTSAT) Satellite-based Augmentation System (MSAS); - d) Russian Federation: Global Navigation Satellite System (GLONASS) and Wide-area System of Differential Corrections and Monitoring (SDCM); - e) United States: Global Positioning System (GPS) and Wide-area Augmentation System (WAAS); - f) European Union: European Satellite Navigation System (Galileo) and European Geostationary Navigation Overlay Service (EGNOS). - 6.
+Additional Member States who are or will become global or regional navigation satellite system providers may be invited to join the Providers' Forum upon consensus of the current members. - D. Procedures of work, structure and organization - 7.
 On the basis of consensus, the Chairs of the Providers Forum will rotate among its members, with each Chair serving a two year overlapping term.
-Through 2019, chairs will be provided by the following members: - a) 2014 China and the European Union - b) 2015 The European Union and the United States - c) 2016 The United States and the Russian Federation - d) 2017 The Russian Federation and Japan - e) 2018 Japan and China - f) 2019 China and India - 8.
+Through 2022, chairs will be provided by the following members: - a) 2019: China and India - b) 2020: India and the European Union - c) 2021: The European Union and the United States - d) 2022: The United States and host/or the Russian Federation - 8.
 The Providers' Forum will convene once every year in conjunction with the ICG annual meeting and more often if needed.
 Actions and recommendations developed by working groups of ICG that could impact the compatibility and interoperability, system development and operations, and/or service provision policies and procedures of providers of GNSS will be of particular interest to the Providers' Forum.
 Therefore, the results of Providers' Forum deliberations and consensus decisions on these and other issues will be reported to ICG as appropriate and when possible, at the next scheduled plenary session of ICG immediately following a Providers' Forum meeting. - 9.
 The meetings of the Providers' Forum will be organized by the chair and designated host, with support from the Executive Secretariat.
 Each member should designate its principal and additional points of contact. - 10.
 Any recommendations resulting from Providers' Forum meetings will be decided on the basis of consensus of its members.